splitbrain/php-cli/README.md

 You can use the provided ``splitbrain\phpcli\Exception`` to signal any problems within your main code yourself.
 The exceptions's code will be used as the exit code then.

+Stacktraces will be printed on log level `debug`.

 ## Colored output

 Colored output is handled through the ``Colors`` class.
 It tries to detect if a color terminal is available and only then uses terminal colors.
 You can always suppress colored output by passing ``--no-colors`` to your scripts.
+Disabling colors will also disable the emoticon prefixes.

 Simple colored log messages can be printed by you using the convinence methods ``success()`` (green), ``info()`` (cyan), ``error()`` (red) or ``fatal()`` (red).
 The latter will also exit the programm with a non-zero exit code.

 For more complex coloring you can access the color class through ``$this->colors`` in your script.
 The ``wrap()`` method is probably what you want to use.

 The table formatter allows coloring full columns.
 To use that mechanism pass an array of colors as third parameter to its ``format()`` method.
 Please note that you can not pass colored texts in the second parameters (text length calculation